Audubon Near You

 Photo: Jon Reis

 All camp sessions are five-night/six-day programs led by expert ornithologists, artists, and educators.
-Hog Island Audubon Camp registration is open for Summer 2017!
+Hog Island Audubon Camp 2019 program registration will open October 15, 2018!

 December 27, 2018-January 1, 2019